pawarbi/fabric-ai-calculator/README.md

 # fabric-ai-calculator
-Estimating Fabric Copilot and AI Cost
+Estimating Fabric Copilot and AI Cost.
+Made by Sandeep Pawar. www.fabric.guru

+These are only estimates, always refer to the official Microsoft documentation.
+Feel free tp create a PR if you would like to contribute.

 https://pawarbi.github.io/fabric-ai-calculator/